Earth Notes: On the SIKP 2000 A1 Portable Induction Hob: ReviewUpdated 2019-04-22 12:01 GMT

 - SilverCrest SIKP 2000 A1 Portable Induction Hob

 - Fast to heat, light and small, a little noisy.

-- A good portable hob that saw us through a kitchen refurb, but may also be good for outside use at a barbeque for example, and friends have expressed an interest in borrowing it for holidays!
+- A good portable hob that saw us through a kitchen refurb.
+May also be good for outside use at a barbeque.
+Friends have expressed an interest in borrowing it for holidays!
 Does need pans specifically suitable for induction cooking.

 - Rating: out of 5

-I'm interested in alternative cooking methods in terms of efficiency, and how acceptable they are to the cook.
+I'm interested in alternative cooking methods for energy efficiency, and how acceptable they are to the cook.